Improve your early years practice

 “You’ll see Sustained Shared Thinking in the body language,” Kathy explains, “The child and practitioner will have very positive body language, usually turned towards one another, with the practitioner down at the child’s height.
 They’ll either have good eye contact, or they’ll both be focusing on the thing they’re investigating, communicating about it together.”

-It should look from the outside like both parties are truly engaged, and any question and answer simply comes from the fact that the practitioner truly wants to learn about the child and their thinking.
-That’s what helps the practitioner to build a better picture of the child’s experience.
+It should look from the outside like both parties are truly engaged, and any question and answer simply comes from the fact that the teacher truly wants to learn about the child and their thinking.
+That’s what helps the teacher to build a better picture of the child’s experience.

 If you’re still struggling to see what sort of interaction this might be, here’s a great example from REPEY: